Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 The reaction from other scientists was swift and harsh.

-"It's surprising that a fantastic, great journal like JAMA publishes such a poor report," says Sergio Della Sala, a professor of human cognitive neuroscience at the University of Edinburgh in the U.K. "It's just astounding.
+"It's surprising that a fantastic, great journal like JAMA publishes such a poor report," says Della Sala, the University of Edinburgh professor.
+"It's just astounding.
 It's unbelievable."

 And four other scientists who published letters in JAMA offered their own pointed adjectives to describe the study.
 Among them: "improper," "inappropriate," "problematic" and "misleading."

-Much of the outrage came because the authors had used a definition of impairment that would apply to nearly half of the general population, Della Sala says.
+Much of the outrage came because the authors had used a definition of impairment that would apply to nearly half the general population, Della Sala says.

 "What they did was to find a way so that everybody's pathological," he says.